yasir2000/openwrt-oldwiki-md/HardwareAcceleratedCrypto.rst

 == Hardware accelerated crypto ==
 Some models of the BCM47xx/53xx family support hardware accelerated encryption for IPSec (AES, DES, 3DES), simple hash calculations (MD5, SHA1) and TLS/SSL+HMAC processing.
 Not all devices have a hw crypto supporting chip.
 At least Asus WL500GD/X, Netgear WGT634U and Asus WL700gE do have hw crypto.
+However, testing of a WGT634U indicates that a pin under the BCM5365 was not pulled low to enable strong bulk cryptography, limiting the functionality to single DES.

 The specification states the hardware is able to support 75Mbps (9,4MB/s) of encrypted throughput.
 Without hardware acceleration using the blowfish encryption throughput is only ~0,4MB/s.